Skip to Sub Navigation

 Skip to Main Content

 Mental Health Resources

-Students in need of mental health support should access the confidential counseling and referral services at the Counseling Center (413.542.2354).
+- Students in need of mental health support should access the confidential counseling and referral services at the Center for Counseling and Mental Health (413.542.2354).
 The Center continues to offer a variety of services for students: support groups specifically related to racial and other affinities, help accessing care in your current location, urgent care, and individual counseling.

 Campus Resources for Identity-Based Harassment

 - Students, staff, and faculty who become the target of bias, harassment, or assault – verbal or physical – should immediately call for help.
 If you are on campus, call ACPD at 413-542-2291.
 If you are in the town of Amherst call the town police at 413-259-3000.
 (Amherst Chief of Police Scott Livingstone and other town officials released a statement condemning the actions of Minneapolis police officers in the death of George Floyd, and affirming their commitment to community-based policing.)